camunda/camunda-docs/optimize/self-managed/optimize-deployment/configuration/system-configuration.md

 This section outlines settings related to OpenSearch.
 These settings are only relevant when operating Optimize with OpenSearch.

 :::note
-OpenSearch support is currently only available for Optimize Camunda 8 CCSM.
+OpenSearch support is currently only available for `ccsm` mode.
+Moreover, OpenSearch support in Optimize is limited to data import and the raw data report.
+The remaining functionality will be delivered with upcoming patches.
 :::

 #### Connection settings